tschmutzer/kmasker/src/readme.md

 - perl5
 - scons
 - tools for compiling c++ programs
-(we will try to offer binaries for differet OS to you)
+(we will try to offer binaries for different OS to you)
 ## Installation Instructions
 ### Distribution specific parts
 #### Ubuntu/Debian